-Once you find your first post-law school gig, you may also have to start thinking about repaying any law school student loans.
+Once you find your first post-law school gig, you will also likely have to start thinking about repaying any law school student loans.

 Finding Jobs After Law School